Blendify/blender-manual/blender_docs/manual/editors/3dview/object/transform/transform_control/pivot_point/median_point.rst

 In Object Mode
 ==============

-In Object Mode, Blender only considers the Object centers when determining the median point.
+In Object Mode, Blender only considers the Object origins when determining the median point.
 This can lead to some counterintuitive results.
-In the Fig. :ref:`fig-view3d-median-point-object-mode` below, you can see that the median point is between the Object centers and can be nowhere near the Objects' mesh.
+In the Fig. :ref:`fig-view3d-median-point-object-mode` below, you can see that the median point is between the Object origins and can be nowhere near the Objects' mesh (geometric center).

 .. _fig-view3d-median-point-object-mode: